openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-APK.md

 In general description of the steps necessary to build the APK file.

+* Install git
-* Install and setup Android Studo.
+* Install and setup Android Studio.
 * Use git to clone the source code from the central Github repository where the developers have put the actual code for the app.
 * Open the cloned project in Android Studio as active project.
 * Build the signed APK.